equinor/ert/docs/rst/manual/keywords/index.rst

 .. _setenv:
 .. topic:: SETENV

-	You can use the SETENV keyword to alter the unix environment enkf is running in.
-This is probably most relevant for setting up the environment for the external jobs invoked by enkf.
+	You can use the SETENV keyword to alter the unix environment ERT is running in.
+This is probably most relevant for setting up the environment for the external jobs invoked by ERT.

 	*Example:*